YeongHyeon/FARED_for_Anomaly_Detection/README.md

 Introduction
 -----
-This repository provides the source code of the paper "The Fast Adaptive RNN Encoder-Decoder for Anomaly Detection in SMD Assembly Machine" by <a href="https://github.com/YeongHyeon">YeongHyeon Park</a> & <a href="https://scholar.google.co.kr/citations?user=0tPAxMgAAAAJ&hl=ko&oi=ao">Il Dong Yun</a>.
+This repository provides the source code of the paper "Fast Adaptive RNN Encoder-Decoder for Anomaly Detection in SMD Assembly Machine" by <a href="https://github.com/YeongHyeon">YeongHyeon Park</a> & <a href="https://scholar.google.co.kr/citations?user=0tPAxMgAAAAJ&hl=ko&oi=ao">Il Dong Yun</a>.
 Even it provides sample data of each classes at [sample_data](https://github.com/YeongHyeon/FARED_for_Anomaly_Detection/tree/master/sample_data).

 ![The FARED](figures/model.png)
 Figure 1.
 Structure of Fast Adaptive RNN Encoder-Decoder.